cdli-gh/blog/_blog/gsoc20/translation_pipeline/index.md

 Since Dataset is very limited (Most of the phrases are one word as well) we will try to combine different approaches as described below.
 We will use a rule based methods (for example word followed by dumu(son of) most likely to be Personal name(Noun)) along with probabilistic approaches such as CRF(Conditional Random Fields) and HMM(Hidden Markov Models).
 We will also use Deep learning architectures used for Sequence modeling Using LSTMs and will try to combine it with previously used model features to make the best out of the limited dataset.
 We will also apply text ausmentation to increase the number of phrases using the dictionary we have and try to apply current state of art techniques for the best results.

-My primary work is to build an NLP-Pipeline for which I will integrate the following models in a pipeline.
+My primary work is to build an NLP-Pipeline for which I will integrate the following models in a pipeline and provide a command line interface for the user.
 1. POS
 2. NER
-3. [Machine translation](https://github.com/cdli-gh/Semi-Supervised-NMT-for-Sumerian-English) model by Rachit Bansal.
+3. [Sumerian Machine translation](https://github.com/cdli-gh/Semi-Supervised-NMT-for-Sumerian-English) model by Rachit Bansal.

 The final model will provide the detailed information(POS tagging, Named Entity Recognation, English Translation) about any input Sumerian text (of UrIII period) in human readable form using the above models.